karol-op/Home-Assistant/README.md

-* BLE Tracking - for now, it's used for mine [Mi Band 3](https://www.aliexpress.com/w/wholesale-mi-band-3.html) and [iTag devices](https://www.aliexpress.com/w/wholesale-itag-bluetooth-tracker.html).
+* BLE Tracking - for now, it's used for my [Mi Band 3](https://www.aliexpress.com/w/wholesale-mi-band-3.html) and [iTag devices](https://www.aliexpress.com/w/wholesale-itag-bluetooth-tracker.html).
 Mi Band and iTags emit BLE Signals every minute or so allowing me to see if they're at home.
 I execute it with ESP32-BLE (working as a kind of Bluetooth Gateway) flashed with ESPHome, using [ble_presence platform](https://esphome.io/components/binary_sensor/ble_presence.html).
 It scans for BLE Signals emitted by devices.

 ### External Access